JeffHenry/filemaker-webdirect-esign/README.md

 The webiewer grabs the contents of the `signature_html` text object and displays it in the web viewer using the `data:text/html` protocol.
 The `Base64Encode` function is used to encode the HTML content as a Base64 string, which is then decoded by the web viewer.

+**TIP**

+> Since this uses a CDN for the signature_pad library, the user's browser will need internet access.
+If the environment is offline, you can embed the library's minified code directly into the HTML string.

 ## Files

 - `signature_html.html`: The core integration file containing HTML, CSS, and JavaScript.